 Arguments

-reference line, default is
+ref_linereference line, default is

-limits of x axis.
+1for HR.xlimlimits of x axis.

-other plot options passing to
+...other plot options passing to

-.
+forestploter::forest().
 Also check https://github.com/adayim/forestploter to see more complex adjustment of the result plot.

 Method plot()